Table of Contents (collapsible)

 Hybridization

-Variability noted in Idaho and Montana, particularly on the lower Snake River Plain and in southeastern Oregon, may be the result of introgression with speckled false dandelion (N. nigrescens) and is typified by the presence of large involucres and phyllaries (Chambers 2006).
+Variability noted in Idaho, Montana, and Oregon, particularly on the lower Snake River Plain and in southeastern Oregon, may be the result of introgression with speckled false dandelion (N. nigrescens) and is typified by the presence of large involucres and phyllaries (Chambers 2006; Hitchcock and Cronquist 2018).

 Distribution

-Sagebrush false dandelion is distributed from south-central British Columbia to northern California, northern Nevada and Utah, largely east of the Cascade and Sierra Nevada mountains, and eastward across western and central Montana and northwestern Wyoming (CPNWH 2017; SEINet 2017; USGS 2017).
+Sagebrush false dandelion is distributed from south-central British Columbia to northern California, northern Nevada and Utah, largely east of the Cascade and Sierra Nevada mountains, and eastward to central Montana and northwestern Wyoming (CPNWH 2017; SEINet 2017; USGS 2017; USDA NRCS 2024).

 Habitat And Plant Associations